AzureIoTGBB/azure-iot-edge-hol/module2/README.dotnet.md

 ## KNOW BEFORE YOU START

-This version of module2 uses python for our "IoT Device".
-If you have trouble with it, or simply prefer .NET/C#, there is an alternate ".NET Core" implementation [here](./readme.dotnet.md)
+This version of module2 uses .NET Core for our "IoT Device".
+If you have trouble with it, or simply prefer python, there is an alternate ".NET Core" implementation [here](./readme.md)

 ## Introduction